margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

+## the cherry on top ##
+sudays are better with the cherry on top
+<br> and gingerbread houses with the gum drops
+<br> cookies are better with chocolate chips baked in
+<br> and cake's better with thick icing, not thin

+hot cocoa is better with a little whipped cream
+<br> and sodas are better with a scoop of ice cream
+<br> tea is better with some milk and honey
+<br> peanut butter is better when it's nutty

+<br> marshmallows are better with chocolate and grahams
+<br> and toast is better with butter and jams
+<br> popcorn is better with some m&ms
+<br> and pudding's better with some sweet, fruit gems

 ## A New Day ##
 It's a new day for the sun to shine.
 <br> Wake up, and be free.
 The day is yours, and the day is mine.